The Department of Finance in the Faculty of Business and Economics is pleased to continue its annual conference series.

 - Invited participant (presenter, discussant or session chair)

-- Full time academic
+- Full time academic or industry professional

 - Social attendee/guest

 - PhD student (from the University of Melbourne)